Malmaeen/FemtoNet_PCNNs/README.md

 # Physics Conatrained Deep Neural Networks (PCNNs) For DVCS Cross Sections

 - This is the implementation of PCNNs of our paper (**"Defining the Benchmarks for a Global Extraction of Information from Deeply Virtual Exclusive Scattering"**), https://arxiv.org/abs/2207.10766 .
 - PCNNs is a neural network that incorporates some of the physics knowledge.
-In particular: error bars and Parity Invariance constraints
+In particular: error bars and Parity Invariance constraints.

    <img src="saved/arch_pcnns.png" width="650">